Worker cooperative: Committed capital/preferred stock

-State Financing
+State financing

 In many countries, the state provides loans or direct funding for worker cooperatives' production, community programs, and investments.
-Government funding is especially important in assisting newly developing cooperatives in securing finances for the initial stages of business.
+Government funding is especially important in assisting newly developing cooperatives in securing financing for the initial stages of business.

-In Spain, the Basque Government assists in financing cooperatives within the Mondragon Corporation and for many of Mondragon's education and healthcare programs.
-Additionally, the Basque Government financially assists Mondragon in acquiring declining capitalist businesses and transitioning them into worker cooperatives.
+In Spain, the Basque government assists in financing cooperatives within the Mondragon Corporation and many of Mondragon's education and healthcare programs.
+Additionally, they financially assist Mondragon in acquiring declining capitalist businesses and transitioning them into worker cooperatives.

-The Indian government provides financing, often in the form of loans, to new cooperatives.
-The government of Kerala and the Khadi Development and Village Industries Commission in India often provide initial loans for cooperatives in order to help them eventually transition into relying primarily on Internal Capital Accounts.
+The Indian government provides financing to new cooperatives, often in the form of loans.
+The government of Kerala and the Khadi Development and Village Industries Commission in India often provide initial loans to cooperatives to help them eventually transition to relying primarily on internal capital accounts.

-In 1978, the UK government set up the National Cooperative Development Agency and in subsequent years common ownership was promoted as a model to create employment, leading approximately 100 local authorities to establish cooperative development agencies.
+In 1978, the government of the United Kingdom set up the National Cooperative Development Agency; in subsequent years, common ownership was promoted as a model for creating employment, leading approximately 100 local authorities to establish cooperative development agencies.
 The Industrial Common Ownership Act authorized the Secretary of State for Industry to make grants and loans to organizations that assisted common ownership and cooperative enterprises.
 Grants were made to the Industrial Common Ownership Movement and the Scottish Co-operatives Development Committee, while loans were administered through Common Ownership Finance Ltd. However, this section was repealed in 2004.

-The Italian Government, through the Legge Marcora (Marcora Law) provisions of 1985, reformed in 2001, has established a financing mechanism of patient capital for creating worker cooperatives, social cooperatives, and for worker buyouts of firms that are in trouble or that have retiring owners, especially for traditional businesses that require extra financial assistance while transitioning or converting into cooperatives.
-Originally, this state investment was equivalent to three times the collective internal capital account investment from workers.
-As of 2001, the state investment is on a 1:1 ratio with workers' capital contributions.
+The Italian government, through the Legge Marcora (Marcora Law), enacted in 1985 and reformed in 2001, established a financing mechanism of patient capital for creating worker cooperatives and social cooperatives and for worker buyouts of firms that are in trouble or have retiring owners.
+The mechanism particularly assists traditional businesses that require additional financial support when transitioning or converting into cooperatives.
+Originally, this state investment was equivalent to three times the workers' collective internal capital account investment.
+As of 2001, the state investment equals workers' capital contributions.

-Canadian worker cooperatives also rely on government funding to finance their early development.
-State sources of finance, which often come in the form of grants, include the Quebec Local Development Centre, the Co-op Development Initiative, and the Young Entrepreneurs program.
+Canadian worker cooperatives also rely on government funding to finance their early development, usually in the form of grants.
+State sources of finance include the Quebec Local Development Centre, the Co-op Development Initiative, and the Young Entrepreneurs Program.

-Financing via Traditional Business Transitions
+Traditional business transitions

-When the owner of a traditional business decides to resign and transition the ownership of the firm into a workers' cooperative, they often provide initial financial investment.
-However, this typically is not a sustainable form of capital investment and cooperatives often use it to begin business and then transition to depend on other forms of finance.
-Examples of this method of financing include Select Machines, Inc., Metis Construction, A Slice of New York, and Rock City Roasters.
+When the owner of a traditional business decides to resign and transition ownership of the firm to a workers' cooperative, they often provide an initial financial investment.
+However, this is typically not sustainable; cooperatives often use the initial investment to begin business operations and then transition to other forms of financing.
+Examples of this method include Select Machines, Inc., Metis Construction, A Slice of New York, and Rock City Roasters.